Philippine leader Duterte says God told him to stop cursing | The Japan Times

 He has repeatedly leveled SOB-laced tirades against Obama, U.N.
 Secretary-General Ban Ki-moon, a few outspoken opposition politicians and human rights advocates, while heaping praises on Chinese and Russian leaders.

-There were no expletives in his late Thursday speech, but Duterte still sounded mean toward critics.
+There were no expletives in his Thursday speech, but Duterte still sounded mean toward critics.

 When asked for his message for a Filipino beauty queen who won the recent Miss International pageant, Duterte said he was proud.
 “Many Filipinas are beautiful, but all of you there in the human rights commission are ugly.”